Hazing on Campus

 The Campus SaVE Act

-Enforced by the Department of Education, the Campus Sexual Violence Elimination Act was signed into law on March 7, 2013.
-This law is an addition to the Clery Act and requires more in-depth reporting, responding and preventing of domestic violence, dating violence, sexual assault and stalking.
-Institutions found to be non-compliant can have federal funding suspended as well as charged fines up to $50,000.
+Enforced by the Department of Education, the Campus Sexual Violence Elimination Act was signed into law and is in full effect.
+As an addition to the Clery Act, it requires more in-depth reporting, responding and preventing of domestic violence, dating violence, sexual assault and stalking.
 Learn more about how SafeColleges Training can make your campus safer and more compliant.

-While our nation’s higher education campuses can be considered one of the safest places for employees and students, violence still can occur in any setting.
-Active shooter incidents are increasing in the U.S., averaging one per month, and schools are the second most common location for this to take place.
-It’s essential that campus employees and students be properly trained for the possibility of violent situations on your campus – including an active shooter.
+While our nation’s campuses are considered one of the safest places for employees and students, violence still can occur in any setting.
+Active shooter incidents are averaging once per month in the U.S., and schools are the second most common location for this to take place.
+Learn how to make your campus even safer!

 GHS Compliance & Higher Education Institutions

-The GHS (the Globally Harmonized System of the Classification and Labeling of Chemicals) was designed to replace the diverse hazard classification systems around the world with one universal standard, which would improve knowledge of the dangers associated with hazardous chemicals.
+The Globally Harmonized System of the Classification and Labeling of Chemicals (GHS) was designed to replace the diverse hazard classification systems around the world with one universal standard.
 To align with the GHS, OSHA revised its Hazard Communication Standard, bringing major changes to hazard classification, labels, safety data sheets and employee training.

 Director of HR